truenas/documentation/content/SCALECLIReference/Auth/CLIApiKey.md

 {{< expand "Using the Delete Command" "v" >}}
 #### Description
 The `delete` command has one required property, `id`.
-Enter the property arguement using the `=` delimiter to separate the property and value.
+Enter the property argument using the `=` delimiter to separate the property and value.
 Enter the command then press <kbd>Enter</kbd>.
 The command returns nothing when successful.